tenzir/tenzir/web/docs/use/detect/match-threat-intel.md

 # Ingest the feed into the matcher 'ips' we created above.
 curl -sSL "$feed_url" |
-  tenzirctl matcher import -t pulsedive csv ips
+  tenzir-ctl matcher import -t pulsedive csv ips
 ```

 The `curl` command downloads a CSV and dumps it to STDOUT.
-The `tenzirctl
+The `tenzir-ctl
 matcher import` command reads CSV content by specifying `csv` as first
 positional argument.
 We are also telling Tenzir via `-t pulsedive` that the data
 matches the `pulsedive` type (specified in the bundled `pulsedive.schema`).